OSD-HuyNguyen/GithubDemo/README.md

 # GithubDemo

-This is a hands-on example for Github
+This is a hands-on example for Github which contains several steps.